Running Easily Down Through the Wood: Ex Libris Richard Adams

 The writer and editor Darrell Schweitzer, who's review appeared in SCIENCE FICTION REVIEW (February, 1978, p.
 52) [isfdb], received his copy of The Silmarillion from HMCO in early August; the accompanying letter Schweitzer received with his copy is dated August 10th.

-Schweitzer review copy letter (S.088)
+Schweitzer review copy letter (S.088) |

 Similarly, in the UK, Charles E. Noad received his review copy (from GA&U) in August.
 Pre-publication copies—perhaps as many as 50–60 copies—were also distributed to UK literary editors in late July.
 In all instances, these were normal HMCO and GA&U trade copies; complete, final copies of the book.
-While it's possible HMCO proofs were distributed to some reviewers after these dates, it seems unlikely given the availability of normal trade copies by this point.
+While it is possible HMCO proofs were distributed to some reviewers after these dates, it seems unlikely given the availability of normal trade copies by this point.

 Even if we take Adams' claim to be ‘among the first’ to read The Silmarillion with a pinch of salt—I'm sure he was one of a small but significant group of pre-publication readers and reviewers—there would still seem to be a fairly long gap between him having received his proof copy and the review being published; undoubtedly the result of the magazine's bimonthly publication schedule.
 In the UK, reviewers were politely requested—on GA&U review slips—to ensure reviews did not appear in print before publication day; HMCO review slips made no such request, but I'm sure this still applied (cf. Schweitzer letter).
 On both sides of the Atlantic I think this was largely respected.
 The previous issue of QUEST would have been for September/October.

-While it's clear Adams did not have—in, say, July or August—a standard (or complete) HMCO copy of The Silmarillion for reviewing purposes, at some later point he got his hands on a GA&U copy.
+While it is clear Adams did not have—in, say, July or August—a standard (or complete) HMCO copy of The Silmarillion for reviewing purposes, at some later point he got his hands on a GA&U copy.
 One would presume he acquired this in the UK; the copy still in his possession upon his death, in 2016, and included in the sale of his estate, was a standard 1977 BILLING & SONS copy.
 An unmarked Adams association copy would be of interest in itself.
 The collector might have preferred him to have signed his books (to mark ownership); Adams, on the other hand, evidently preferred to use personal bookplates.
 Images of at least two different bookplate designs that he used can be found online.

-Adams' BILLING copy (S.155)
+Adams' BILLING copy (S.155) |

 In his GA&U copy Adams affixed a two-rabbit version; the bookplate itself, as can be seen, is physically quite large.
 The scene—the Watership Down quote is a famous one—depicts the final journey (death) of Hazel with El-ahrairah.
 The quote in full is: